Symptoms of COVID-19: Loss of smell

-In some people, COVID-19 causes them to lose their sense of smell, either partially or fully.
+In about 60% of COVID-19 patients, chemosensory deficits are reported, including losing their sense of smell, either partially or fully.

 This symptom, if it is present at all, often appears early in the illness.
 Its onset is often reported to be sudden.
 Smell usually returns to normal within a month.
-However, for some patients it improves very slowly and is associated with odors being perceived as unpleasant or different than they originally did (parosmia), and for some people smell does not return for at least many months.
+However, for some patients it improves very slowly and is associated with odors being perceived as unpleasant or different from how they originally were (parosmia), and for some people smell does not return for at least many months.
 It is an unusual symptom for other respiratory diseases, so it is used for symptom-based screening.

 Loss of smell has several consequences.
 Loss of smell increases foodborne illness due to inability to detect spoiled food, and may increase fire hazards due to inability to detect smoke.
 It has also been linked to depression.
 If smell does not return, smell training is a potential option.

 It is sometimes the only symptom to be reported, implying that it has a neurological basis separate from nasal congestion.
 As of January 2021, it is believed that these symptoms are caused by infection of sustentacular cells that support and provide nutrients to sensory neurons in the nose, rather than infection of the neurons themselves.
 Sustentacular cells have many Angiotensin-converting enzyme 2 (ACE2) receptors on their surfaces, while olfactory sensory neurons do not.
 Loss of smell may also be the result of inflammation in the olfactory bulb.

 A June 2020 systematic review found a 29–54% prevalence of olfactory dysfunction for people with COVID-19, while an August 2020 study using a smell-identification test reported that 96% of people with COVID-19 had some olfactory dysfunction, and 18% had total smell loss.
 Another June 2020 systematic review reported a 4–55% prevalence of hyposmia.
 As of July 2020, the ECDC reported a prevalence rate of ~70% for loss of smell.

 A disturbance in smell or taste is more commonly found in younger people, and perhaps because of this, it is correlated with a lower risk of medical complications.